Rise-Vision/rise-data-image/demo/README.md

 Add a display id to that schedule, and open a local electron player for that display id.

-The image referenced as the file attribute in the rise-image tag should appear after a few seconds.
+The image referenced as the file attribute in the rise-data-image tag should appear after a few seconds.
 Status messages related to GCS download may appear also in the meantime.

-## Run instructions, GCS
+### option b) hosting page code on GCS

 Alternatively, all the contents of build/prod may be uploaded to GCS, with public permissions and no caching; and the schedule may point to the published file.

+This option is actually better, as it resembles more closely the environment the deployed page will run on.

 ## Build & run instructions - ChromeOS